 More often, Palestinian street art in the West Bank serves as a medium for cultural expression and political resistance, transforming physical structures like the separation barrier and public spaces into canvases for memory, education, resilience, hope and defiance.
 This art form connects personal struggles and collective identity, turning everyday environments into political spaces that educate, inspire, and sustain the Palestinian narrative against the backdrop of occupation.

-Through vibrant murals, Palestinian artists commemorate the historical mass displacements of 1948 and 1967.
-They also highlight the ongoing struggles over land, water, freedom of movement destruction of properties, often stressing the emotional distress of women and children.
-Young couples epitomise the growing difficulty of Palestinian youth to secure their livelihood and access to essential services – to build their sustainable future.
+Through vibrant murals, Palestinian artists commemorate the Palestinian material losses and human suffering following the 1948 and 1967 wars (1967 is written below “76” as Arabic language reads from right to left).
+They highlight the ongoing struggle over land, water, freedom of movement, the destruction of properties, often stressing the emotional distress of women and children.
+Young couples epitomise the growing difficulty of Palestinian youth to secure livelihood and access to essential services in order to build their sustainable future.

-The political messages expressed are often implied, privileging powerful and well-known historical references and visual symbols over words:
+The political messages expressed are often indirectly expressed, privileging strong historical references and visual symbols over words:

-• Barbed wire represents the Israeli occupation; bird and fish illustrate the constraints on movement.
+- Barbed wire represents Israeli occupation; bird and fish illustrate the constraints on movement, heavy machinery the destruction of private property.

-• Olive tree symbolises Palestinian resilience, while olive branches call for peace.
-Key remind about the right of return of Palestinian refugees, especially in Jerusalem and more broadly recall Palestinian heritage.
-Loupe call for monitoring and justice.
+- Key reminds about the legal right of return of Palestinian refugees, especially in Jerusalem, and more broadly refers to Palestinian heritage.
+Loupe calls for monitoring and justice.

-• Palestinian flag, shepherding, farming, water-fetching, textile weaving and embroidery, dabke dancing and music playing, recall Palestinian socio-cultural identity promote political unity.
+- Palestinian flag, shepherding, farming, water-fetching, textile weaving and embroidery, dabke dancing and music playing, express Palestinian socio-cultural identity and promote political unity.

 Cheers,